 Phase one will include three lines along high-density traffic corridors, spanning 71.16km.

-In July 2008 the GoAP awarded a contract to executing the project under a design, build, finance, operate and transfer basis for 35 years to a consortium led by Maytas Metro.
+In July 2008, the GoAP awarded a contract to executing the project under a design, build, finance, operate and transfer basis for 35 years to a consortium led by Maytas Metro.
 However, this contract was cancelled in July 2009.

-The unsuccessful bidders were the Transstroy-OJSC Transstroy-CR18G-BEML consortium, with a bid of INR2.2bn, and the Reliance Infra-Reliance Infocomm consortium, with a bid of INR2.9bn.
+Unsuccessful bidders were the Transstroy-OJSC Transstroy-CR18G-BEML consortium, with a bid of Rs2.2bn ($29.98), and the Reliance Infra-Reliance Infocomm consortium, with a bid of Rs2.9bn ($39.52m).

 L&T will receive real estate construction rights over 18.5 million square feet, in addition to ticket sales revenue.

 Corridor-1 was built under stages two and five, which include the Miyapur to S R Nagar and S R Nagar to L B Nagar stretches respectively.
-Construction of Corridor-2 will be carried out under stage six, which includes the JBS to Falaknuma stretch.
-Corridor-3 will be built in stage one, three and four and includes the Nagole to Mettuguda, Mettuguda to Begumpet and Begumpet to Shilparamam stretches respectively.
+Construction of Corridor-2 is carried out under stage six, which includes the JBS to Falaknuma stretch.
+Corridor-3 was built in stage one, three and four and includes the Nagole to Mettuguda, Mettuguda to Begumpet and Begumpet to Shilparamam stretches respectively.

 As part of the concession agreement, automatic systems have to be constructed, operated, maintained and transferred at the end of the concession period.

-Keolis SA, a subsidiary of France-based SNCF Group, was selected as the operating and maintaining contractor for the metro project in May 2012 by L&T. Hyundai Rotem is the rolling stock contractor for the project.
+Keolis, a subsidiary of France-based SNCF Group, was selected as the operating and maintaining contractor for the metro project in May 2012 by L&T. Hyundai Rotem is the rolling stock contractor for the project.